-The Naval Business Unit, in support of the Defense and Civilian Sector, currently has a career opportunity for a Joint Training Analyst to provide training program analysis and action officer support to Commander, Third Fleet in San Diego, CA as a fleet training subject matter expert (SME).
+The Naval Business Unit, in support of the Defense and Civilian Sector, currently has a career opportunity for a Joint Training Analyst to provide training, policy analysis, and action officer support to Fleet and Joint Training Directorate (N7) at U.S. Fleet Forces Command (USFFC) in Norfolk, VA.

-- Conducting fleet training analyses to identify gaps, training needs, and solutions
+- Conducting fleet training analysis/assessment to identify gaps, training needs and solutions.

 Specific Functional Area duties include: